Skip to main content

 };

 As you can see, the shape of the logic is quite similar, but the Grafast plan resolvers are synchronous.
-Grafast operates in two phases: planning (synchronous) and execution (asynchronous); plan resolvers are called during the planning phase.
+Grafast operates in two phases: planning (synchronous) and execution (asynchronous); plan resolvers are called during the planning phase (plan-time).

 See the working example